clatze/poma-secscan/README.md

 # Config File

 You can write a config file called poma.config which must be placed in the same directory as poma.sh.
-Currently there is only one option to be set in there:
+Those are the options that can be set
+here:

 * geckodriver=/full/path/to/geckodriver/incl/binary (default: in the same directory as poma.sh)
+* dnsserver=<ip of dns server, e.g. 9.9.9.9> (default: system dns)

-If there is no config file, the script will fall back to defaults
+If there is no config file, the script will fall back to defaults.
+Same applies to options that are missing from the config file